Erinaceidae: Evolution

-Erinaceids are a relatively primitive group of placental mammals, having changed little since their origin in the Eocene.
+Erinaceids are a group of placental mammals that have retained many of their ancestral traits, having changed little since their origin in the Eocene.
 The so-called 'giant hedgehog' (actually a gymnure) Deinogalerix, from the Miocene of Gargano Island (part of modern Italy), was the size of a large rabbit, and may have eaten vertebrate prey or carrion, rather than insects.